Embird Embroidery Software

 C

-Parameters belonging to the current section are displayed here.
-If there are too many to show at once, they are organized into tabs.
+The parameters for the active section are displayed here.
+If the section contains numerous settings, they are organized into multiple tabs.

 D